six-group/six-webcomponents/docs/components/six-header.md

 7. App Switcher
 8. Profile

+### Positioning

+Items in `six-header` are positioned within a flex container.
+Use `margin-left: auto` to align items to the right, for example, or `flex: 1 0 0` to make an item fill available space.

 ### Simple Example

 Use `six-header-item` to add items.
 To align elements to the right, simply apply the style `margin-left: auto`.
 For dropdown menus, use `six-header-dropdown-item`.
 The dropdown item will be marked as active (with a black bottom border) when open.